zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Yolanda says, “There is a rematch in three weeks, y ou know.”
 A “rematch” is another game between the same two teams.
 So if you play against one team and you lose, you say, “Well, we’ll have a rematch thre e weeks from now,” or “We’ll have a rematch next week.”
 We will play again.
 The same two teams will play again.
 Bob says, however, “And my team will whup yo ur team again, no question.”
 “To whup” (whup) is an informal verb mea ning to defeat another person or another team very badly – to have a very clear victory.

 Yolanda says, “You can trash talk all you like.
 We’ ll see if you’re still smiling after my team wipes the floor with yours.”
-The phrasal ve rb “to trash (trash) talk” is used when you are playing sports, for example, and you are telling the other team how bad they are, how horrible they are, how t hey’re terrible players.
+The phrasal ve rb “to trash (trash) talk” is used when you are playing sports, for example, and you are telling the other team how bad they are, how horrible they are, how they’re terrible players.
 If you say, “Oh, your team is going to lose so badly, you’ re going to wish you hadn’t even decided to play us.”
 “To trash talk” is to ins ult the other team.

 You could also trash talk about one person that you  are playing.
 If you are playing a game against another person, you could sa y, “Oh, you’re terrible, you’re never going to win.”
 You say insulting thing s about that person to make yourself seem better perhaps than you really are.
 T he expression “to wipe the floor with” means to defeat another person very bad ly.
 Once again, to have a very clear win.
 Yolanda is talking about her team w iping the floor with Bob’s team.
 She means that her team is going to defeat Bo b’s team and defeat them very decisively, by a big score.